open-eats/OpenEats/docs/Running_the_App.md

 cp docs/samples/sample_env_file.list env_prod.list
 ```

 The `docker-prod.override.yml` specifies the port that OpenEats is served from as well as any override commands you have.
 The nginx reverse proxy will default to run on port 80.
-You will most likely want to change the port that nginx runs on.
-See [Creating a proxy server for docker](Creating_a_proxy_server_for_docker.md) for more information on how to configure an nginx server to serve OpenEats.
+It also allows the containers to reboot them-selfs when your machine restarts of if the containers fail.
+You can change this to `never` if you want to control when the containers start and stop.

 #### Configure the environment file
 Most of the settings in your `env_prod.list` can stay the same as `env_stg.list` that is in this repo.
 There are a few config settings that need to be changed for most configurations.
 See [Setting_up_env_file.md](Setting_up_env_file.md) for a complete description of the environment variables.